 In this sensor, a change in its position causes the mercury to shift its contact from the electrodes so that the electrodes are left open.

 However, with some other orientation, causes the mercury to roll over and come in contact both the electrodes generating a short between the two electrodes.

 In an implementation of this type the sensor switch must be arranged so that it is merely a point away where it just creates an electrical contact across the electrodes, so that any kind of small displacement or vibration even for a brief second triggers the switch and sets off the alarm circuit.

-Essentially, the circuit only has to create a latching function in response to a brief triggering from the sensor S1, which is subsequently used to drive an associated alarm device.
+Essentially, the circuit only has to create a latching function in response to a brief triggering from the tilt sensor, which is subsequently used to drive an associated alarm device.

 In case the unit is required to be powered from a battery, it becomes essential for the circuit to work with minimal stand-by current in order that the unit can remain unattended for long time periods without depleting the battery too much.

 A Simple Circuit using a Single Transistor